finstack/slate/source/index.html.md

 --- | --- | ---
 200 | [Mandate](#mandate) | Mandate canceled or revoked.
 400 | [Error](#error) | Bad request, occurs most often when parameters passed are invalid.
+403 | [Error](#error) | Forbidden, occurs when you cancel a mandate where you don't manage any of the parties involved.
 404 | [Error](#error) | Mandate not found.